PRIArobotics/HedgehogIDE/docs/plugins.md

 # Plugins
 Plugins allow developers to extend the functionality of Hedgehog IDE.
+The lifecycle of a plugin is rather straightforward:

+- when a project is opened, each plugin is loaded and executed
+- initially, the plugin is in the "initialization phase"
+  - some SDKs that are available to plugins only work during this phase
+  - at some point, the plugin must call `pluginReady` to end the initialization phase
+- when all plugins have finished the initialization phase, the project's workspace will be loaded

+Most plugins will register event listeners during the initialization phase, so that the plugin can later react to those events happening.

 ## Writing plugins
 Plugins are attached to projects and are located in a folder called `.metadata/plugins`.
 Each JavaScript file within the plugin directory is a plugin.
 Hedgehog IDE will automatically load the plugin when loading the project.